 Bicycle racks are available at both Chester Park and Ride sites, allowing cyclists to park their bikes securely before using the bus service.

 Getting Around Chester

-With buses running every 12 minutes and your ticket being valid for the entire day getting around Chester is relatively easy.
-However if you need to get back to your car or another part of the city that is not serviced by the park & ride bus then another other options are taxis in Chester which can be called direct on: 01244 421 024 or find one at several taxi ranks in Chester City Centre.
+With buses running every 12 minutes and your ticket valid for the entire day, getting around Chester is relatively easy.
+However, if you need to get back to your car or another part of the city that is not serviced by the park & ride bus, then another other options are taxis in Chester which can be called direct on: 01244 421 024 or find one at several taxi ranks in Chester City Centre.

 If you do insist on driving into Chester itself, we have also provided a handy guide to finding parking in Chester.

-Which ever method you choose, we are confident you will enjoy your visit to Chester.
+We are confident you will enjoy your visit to Chester, whichever method you choose.

 - 4 Ways to Find Taxis in Chester